podium-lib/podlet/README.md

 ### .middleware()

-A connect compatible middleware which takes care of multiple operations needed for a Podlet to fully work.
+Returns an array of connect compatible middleware functions which take care of the multiple operations needed for a Podlet to fully work.

-It does:
+What it does:

- * Parse the [context](https://github.schibsted.io/Podium/context) from a request from the layout server into an object on the `res.locals.podium.context` object.
+-   Parses the [context](https://github.schibsted.io/Podium/context) from a request from the layout server into an object on the http response at `res.locals.podium.context`.
- * Adds a podium version http header to the http response.
+-   Adds a podium version http header to the http response.
- * Provides information on `res.locals.podium.template` about whether the request is from a layout server or not.
+-   Provides information on `res.locals.podium.template` about whether the request is from a layout server or not.

-This middleware should be mounted before defining any routes.
+**Important:** This middleware must be mounted before defining any routes.

-Example
+_Example:_

 ```js
 const app = express();